blacklight/DarkCloud/README.md

 	darkcloud.nodes.listenport = 17100, 18100
 	darkcloud.nodes.type = server, client

+## Move a node from a place to another

+A DarkCloud node is identified by:

+* The executable JAR file.
+It is the same for client and server nodes, so it could be a symbolic link shared among all the nodes
+* The **darkcloud.db** database, which stores its information
+* The **darkcloud.conf** file, which stores its configuration
+* The **darkcloud.keystore** file, which stores the trusted keys and certificates for that file
+* The **private.key** and **public.key** files, the pair of RSA keys used by the node to be identified on the network and to decrypt encrypted information addressed to it

+If you want to move a node from a place to another, or from a machine to another, you just need to move these files.
+And, of course, if you're moving a node to another machine and you still want it to have visibility on the same network, modify the darkcloud.conf file, both on the node you're moving and the nodes which should have visibility of that node, updating the darkcloud.nodes.host entries with the new IP address or hostname.

 # Usage

 You can start the network (i.e. all the nodes in the **net** directory) by using